Summer's Blood

-Summer's Blood (also known as Summer and Summer's Moon) is a Canadian horror film directed by Lee Demarbre and starring Ashley Greene.
+Summer's Moon (also known as Summer and Summer's Moon) is a Canadian horror film directed by Lee Demarbre and starring Ashley Greene.
 It was released directly to DVD on November 10, 2009.

 Plot

 One night while staying at a hotel, a man named Gant Hoxey (Stephen McHattie) rambles in bed about his family, stating that his wife gets worried whenever he doesn’t call her, and stresses the importance of family matters.
 When Gant addresses his female companion Sara Jean, it’s revealed that she’s already deceased with lacerations all over her body and nails ripped off from her fingertips.
 In remorse, Gant mentions that Sara Jean’s father would kill him for doing this heinous act to her, so people are “nothing without their family”.

 One day, a wandering young woman named Summer Mathews (Ashley Greene) is hitchhiking along the side of the road when a man named Cliff pulls over.
 He asks her where she's going, and she tells him she’s heading to a small town called Massey; Cliff says he's going through that town and that it was no trouble.
 Maybe, for this favor, she would do a favor for him.
 Cliff expects Summer to pay him back by giving him oral sex.
 However, Summer pulls out a revolver and tells him to keep his eyes on the road.
 Summer is next seen in a gas station.
 Summer shoplifts food and accessories at the gas station convenience store in Massey.
 The local sheriff (Paul Whitney), who just walked out of the restroom, watches Summer from a distance.
 He approaches Summer, informing her that "people around here pay for their items."
 Summer throws down a rack of bottled water as a diversion.
 As she flees, the sheriff falls over the rack.

 Summer runs outside, hiding behind a dumpster.
 A handsome young man named Tom Hoxey (Peter Mooney), who witnesses the incident, directs the sheriff to a different direction, and tells Summer to hide inside his truck.
 Summer is reluctant to accept Tom's offer, but he urges her to hurry up or else the sheriff will find her.
 Tom drives off with Summer.
 She asks Tom the reason he helps her to escape the sheriff.
 He claims the sheriff previously busted him for a drinking charge.

 At a local bar, the two of them have a few drinks.
 They chat about Summer's travels.
 Summer is obviously a confident girl who can take care of herself.
 Although Summer asks to stay at a motel, smooth-talking Tom charms her into staying at his house for the night.
 Outside, they come across the town mechanic Jessie (Cinthia Burke).
 Summer asks how many times he slept with Jessie, but Tom states she’s “not his type”.